Nowadays, engines are mechanically and technologically complex things.

 A faulty oil control valve causes a rough idle because the solenoid has failed.
 It thus either alters the valve timing too much when it shouldn’t or not at all when it should.

-The OCV will be active during idle, optimizing the engine for high revs.
+The OCV will be active during idle, optimizing the engine for elevated revs.
 Since you’re at the lowest possible revs, this is counterintuitive and leads to the engine struggling or stalling.

-Whatever the exact details, the camshaft timing won’t be optimal, creating a rough idle and/or inconsistent revving pattern.
+Whatever the precise details, the camshaft timing won’t be ideal, creating a rough idle and/or inconsistent revving pattern.

 Poor Performance